 There are 3 main categories of commodities traded:

-These are materials used for the generation of energy and the main one is, of course, oil, which is used for many functions from transport, tarmacking, cosmetic products to creating plastic.
+These are materials used for the generation of energy and the main one is, of course, oil, which is used for many functions from transport, tarmacking, and cosmetic products to creating plastic.
 The 2 main forms of crude oil are Brent and West Texas Intermediate (WTI) whereby the former is considered ‘sour’ and the latter ‘sweet’.
 Brent crude oil used to be less expensive because it required more processing compared to WTI, but an oversupply of WTI from the US has caused Brent to become more expensive, although only by a few dollars.
-In spite of this, the prices of both these crude oil types are still highly correlated and you rarely find the price shifts moving in opposite directions.
+Despite this, the prices of both these crude oil types are still highly correlated and you rarely find the price shifts moving in opposite directions.

-Besides oil, the remaining energy commodities aren’t very highly traded such as natural gas, heating oil and gas.
+Besides oil, the remaining energy commodities aren’t very highly traded such as natural gas, heating oil, and gas.
 Nevertheless, a trader should never ignore any commodity as it may present a trading opportunity at the right time.

 These are also called the ‘softs’, and include both livestock and produce.
-Examples of such softs include wheat, soybeans, coffee, cocoa, sugar, rubber and even live cattle.
+Examples of such softs include wheat, soybeans, coffee, cocoa, sugar, rubber, and even live cattle.

 How to trade commodities